Oscars pit gravitas of 'Slave' against pull of 'Gravity'

 "American Hustle" and "Gravity" lead nominations with 10 nods a piece, followed by "12 Years a Slave" with nine.
 But if the best picture award were decided at the box office, "Gravity" from Warner Bros. and Mexican director Alfonso Guaron would be the winner.

-The outer-space thriller starring Sandra Bullock, for which Cuaron pushed the technical and visual effects boundaries, has brought in $270 million in North America and $703 million worldwide.
+The outer-space thriller starring Sandra Bullock, for which Cuaron pushed the technical and visual effects boundaries, has brought in $270 million (162.1 million pounds) in North America and $703 million worldwide.
 That's nearly as much as the $780 million earned collectively by the nine best picture nominees in the U.S. and Canada.
-For his feats, Cuaron is favored to win best director.
+For his feats, Cuaron is favoured to win best director.

 "12 Years a Slave," in comparison, has pulled in $49 million at the domestic box office, a respectable figure for a hard-to-watch picture that features bloody whippings, lynchings and evil slave masters.